 Lares Trek And Machu Picchu Overview

-The Lares Trek: a quieter, three-day alternative to the Inca Trail; no permits required
+The Lares Trek: a quieter, four-day alternative to the Inca Trail; no permits required

 Hidden within the magnificent snow-capped Andes, the beautiful Lares Valley has all the natural beauty of the Inca Trail – magical mountain scenery and the legacy of the Incas – but without the busy tourist crowds.
 In fact, the Lares Trek is so far off the beaten track that it has changed little over the last 500 years.
 Visit this page to view the Lares Trek itinerary and route map.